Arizona Drunk Driving FAQs for Victims

 How much do alcohol-related crashes cost?

-In 1994, alcohol-related crashes cost the U.S. $45 billion in direct cost, loss of earnings and household productivity.
+In 1994, alcohol-related collisions cost the U.S. $45 billion in direct cost, loss of earnings and household productivity.

 Do most people who drink and drive have serious alcohol problems?

 More than 70% of drivers convicted of driving while impaired are either heavy frequent drinkers (alcohol abuse) or alcoholics (alcohol dependent).

 In all drunk driver auto accident cases it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.
 If you or a loved one is a victim of an automobile accident involving a drunk driver, call a Phoenix car accident attorney at The Husband & Wife Law Team or CLICK HERE to submit a Simple Case Form.
 The initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Don't delay!
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.